Characterizing the stabilization size for semi-implicit Fourier-spectral method to phase field equations: Introduction

 where $G(z)=\frac 14 (|z|^2-1)^2$ for $z \in \mathbb R^2$.
 Note the striking similarity between the MBE energy \eqref{MBE_energy} and the CH energy \eqref{CH_energy}.
 Roughly speaking, $\nabla h$ is the correct scaling analogue of $u$ in \eqref{1}.
-In fact it is well known that in 1D the MBE equation can be transformed into the CH equation through the change of variable $u=\partial_x h$.
+In fact it is well known that in one dimension the MBE equation can be transformed into the CH equation through the change of variable $u=\partial_x h$.
 In recent \cite{LQT14} we obtained new upper and lower gradient bounds for the MBE equation in dimensions $d\le 3$.
-A refined wellposedness theory is also worked out there.
+A refined well-posedness theory is also worked out there.
 Some of these results will be used in the $H^1$ error analysis in this work.
-We refer to the introduction of \cite{LQT14} and also \cite{EH66, BL13,BL14,LL03,L13,SWWW12,WWW10} for some background material and related wellposedness/ill-posedness results.
+We refer to the introduction of \cite{LQT14} and also \cite{EH66, BL13,BL14,LL03,L13,SWWW12,WWW10} for some background material and related well-posedness/ill-posedness results.

 Consider the following semi-implicit scheme for MBE:

 This scheme was introduced and analyzed in \cite{XT06} (see also \cite{QZT11}).
 The authors of \cite{XT06} first introduced the stabilized $O(\Delta t)$ term of the form $A \Delta (h^{n+1}-h^n)$ as given in (\ref{semi_e2}).
 They also proved that the energy stability (\ref{d1}) under the condition